Jeff Sessions Indicates That He’s Done With Politics, Won’t Try To Win His Old Senate Seat Back

 Jeff Sessions may be ready to say his last goodbye to politics.
-Politico reports that the Trump administration’s former attorney general may not run for his old senate seat.
+Politico reports that the Trump administration’s former attorney general may not run for his old Senate seat.

 “I’ve been clearing my brain.
 I think that’s a fair statement,” he said in an interview.
 “I’ll go to Alabama, do some things and then that will clarify things a little more before I worry about making a statement.”

 Session’s former Senate seat in Alabama is currently held by Democrat Doug Jones.
 Jones won the seat after a special election against Roy Moore.
-Moore fell into disrepute when his history of relationships with underage girls made headline news.
+Moore fell into disrepute when his history of alleged relationships with underage girls made headline news.

-Despite Jones’ recent win in Alabama, CNBC notes that he’s expected to face an uphill battle in his reelection bid in 2020.
+Despite Jones’ recent win in Alabama, CNBC notes that he’s expected to face an uphill battle in his re-election bid in 2020.
 Jeff Sessions would be a major obstacle for Jones if he was inclined to run, Politico reports.

-But it looks like even the prospects of an easy victory may not be enough to convince him to make an effort to become a Senator again.
+But it looks like even the prospects of an easy victory may not be enough to convince him to make an effort to become a senator again.

-When Politico asked if he missed the Senate, Sessions said, “”No. I mean, no.” He also expressed a desire to spend time with his family.
+When Politico asked if he missed the Senate, Sessions said, “No. I mean, no.” He also expressed a desire to spend time with his family.

 If Sessions does decide to run for the Senate, he could face a challenger at the primary stage.
 He ran uncontested for the Alabama Senate seat in 2014.